 Panasonic GH5 versus Panasonic G1

-The Panasonic Lumix DC-GH5 and the Panasonic Lumix DMC-G1 are two digital cameras that were announced, respectively, in January 2017 and September 2008.
-Both the GH5 and the Lumix G1 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The GH5 has a resolution of 20.2 megapixel, whereas the Lumix G1 provides 12 MP.
+The Panasonic Lumix DC-GH5 and the Panasonic Lumix DMC-G1 are two digital cameras that were revealed to the public, respectively, in January 2017 and September 2008.
+Both the GH5 and the G1 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
+The GH5 has a resolution of 20.2 megapixel, whereas the G1 provides 12 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Panasonic GH5 and the Panasonic G1.
+An illustration of the physical size and weight of the Panasonic GH5 and the Panasonic G1 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GH5 – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the GH5 – represents the basis for the calculations across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.